AdityaKotari/AdityaKotari/README.md

 # Hello 👋
 I'm a sophomore at NIT Silchar.
 Feel free to reach out to me for whatever.
-I think emojis are cringe but I do think it makes things more readable here.
 ### Here are some of my most interesting projects:

 * [ADCLU](https://github.com/AdityaKotari/ADCLU): A Java/Maven Command Line Uitility that can currently do the following: